oKermorgant/map_simulator/README.md

 ## Unspawning robots

 Just double-clic on the robot you want to remove.
+It cannot be done if `display` was set to False.

 ## Robot topics